Cookies on this website

 Individual Moral Agency

-This theme examines what it means for individuals to live well and act responsibly in the presence of competing and sometimes incompatible value commitments.
-Much ethical theory presupposes that moral deliberation aims at identifying a single right answer, or that moral failure consists primarily in inconsistency or weakness of will.
-This strand challenges those assumptions by asking how moral agency should be understood when no available option fully satisfies all relevant values.
-Central questions include: What kinds of moral orientation are appropriate when we face genuine value conflict?
-How should regret, ambivalence, and moral residue be understood—as failures of agency, or as appropriate responses to loss?
-What distinguishes morally serious engagement with competing values from rationalisation, evasion, or self-deception?
-By addressing these questions, this theme aims to clarify what ethical responsibility requires of individuals when moral life cannot be rendered fully harmonious, including for those whose moral lives are shaped by participation in collective or institutional decision-making.
+This programme examines what it means for individuals to live well and act responsibly in the presence of competing and sometimes incompatible value commitments.
+It explores how moral agency should be understood when no available option fully satisfies all relevant values, and how experiences such as regret, ambivalence, and moral residue should be interpreted within a morally serious life.
+The aim is to clarify what ethical responsibility requires of individuals when moral life cannot be rendered fully harmonious, including for those whose moral identities are shaped by collective and institutional contexts.

 Collective Decision-Making